 Do Nails Hurt Trees

-Many homeowners use nails and screws to hang decorations, lights, and even build treehouses in their trees.
-But most never stop to think if nails, screws, and staples will hurt their tree.
-The truth of the matter is, yes, using nails, screws, and staples can hurt your tree and cause serious health issues in the long run.
-Read on to find out what health issues are caused by using nails, screws, and staples and what you can do to reduce the effect these items have on trees.
+The truth is, yes, nails, screws, and staples can hurt your tree and cause serious health issues in the long run.
+Read on to find out what health issues are caused by using these kinds of metal fasteners and what you can do to reduce the effect these items have on trees.

 Tree Will Grow Around The Object: